ChaparroAgustin/node-webrest-server/README.md

-1.Clone .env.template and create the new one.
+1.Clone .env.template and create the .env